 The global financial crisis has hit the world severely.
 Taiwan's healthy economy makes it more worthy of long-term investment than other emerging countries.
 The banking system is abundant of liquid capital and the country has huge foreign exchange reserves, a current account surplus, and low foreign debt and average debt, which contributes to Taiwan’s outstanding macroeconomic performance as well as the resistibility amid financial crisis.
 According to the statistics of the International Monetary Fund, Taiwan has more than USD4 trillion of foreign exchange reserves, which is ranked 4th in the world.
-The ratio of foreign debt to GDP is nearly 40% for South Korea and the Philippines, while ratio for Taiwan is lower than 25%.
+The ratio of foreign debt to GDP for Taiwan is 36.7%.
 This indicates that Taiwan has a securer economy.
 Taiwan has large current account surpluses, which make the country resistible to the impact of capital outflow and help reduce the risk of confidence crisis.
 During the global economic recession, Taiwan can still work on preparing for the next wave of economic growth.
 Taiwan's economy is healthier than other emerging countries.
 With improved cross-strait relations, Taiwan is expected to have new growth momentums after recovery from the recession.

 Advantages for Becoming the Asia-Pacific Capital Fund Center